kadena-docs/kadena-docs/docs/resources/writing-guide.md

 can expect to be found in the referenced topic.
 For cross references to topics in the Kadena documentation, use the following format:

-- For more information about viewing audit logs, see [Troubleshooting][3].
+- For more information about viewing audit logs, see Troubleshooting.

 For cross references to external resources, use the title of the destination instead of the URL of the destination.
 Avoid using links to unnamed